 Jamf turned to the Mac cloud experts at MacStadium to create code and processes in the short 11-week period leading up to the virtual conference.

 MacStadium created a completely customizable solution for Jamf’s unique use case and answered the question: how can we give the lab experience to users without the physical lab?
 The team at Jamf needed to have more than 200 users per lab session, with VMs that could be spun up, spun down, and wiped once the lab was over – with a new lab experience available quickly for another 200 users, multiple times a day, over the course of three days.

 The task may have seemed daunting at first, but the MacStadium team was prepared.
-With a timeline set and the Jamf team’s goals defined, the MacStadium team knew that Orka would provide the best solution for Jamf and JNUC.
-Powered by MacStadium, Orka is the first and only solution for orchestrating macOS in a cloud environment using Kubernetes on genuine Apple hardware.
-Orka could easily manage the deployment of the hundreds of VMs needed by the JNUC lab attendees.
+With a timeline set and the Jamf team’s goals defined, the MacStadium team knew that Orka Platform would provide the best solution for Jamf and JNUC.
+Powered by MacStadium, Orka Platform is the first and only solution for orchestrating macOS in a cloud environment using Kubernetes on genuine Apple hardware.
+Orka Platform could easily manage the deployment of the hundreds of VMs needed by the JNUC lab attendees.

 “After some hard work by the MacStadium product team, it was very straightforward to learn and teach out,” said Sam Weiss, Solution Partner Manager at Jamf.
 “The MacStadium team stood by our side the entire time supporting us whenever we needed it.”